raybogman/raybogman.github.io/_posts/2020-12-25-amazon-aws-certified-cloud-practitioner-exam-preparation.md

 * livelong Access
 * access via PC, App or TV

+### Practice exams

 Although you have a single option to test your gained knowledge I recommend signing up for the additional practice exams.
 5 extra practice exams cannot hurt I guess.
 * [5 extra practice exams](https://www.udemy.com/course/practice-exams-aws-certified-cloud-practitioner/)

+In case you like to do some more testing and prep yourself for the exam then goto [https://www.examtopics.com/](https://www.examtopics.com/exams/amazon/aws-certified-cloud-practitioner/view/).
+They have more then 520 questions to test yourself against.

+### Exam score

+To pass the AWS Certified Cloud Practitioner exam you need a score of 700 or higher.
+This sounds doable and it is, but only if you prepped well.
+The exam has 65 single and multiple choice questions.
+Some are easy, some harder but the takeaway lies in reading the question multiple times before you pick your answer.
+Take your time, you have 90 minutes which should be fine.
+In case you have prepped well and taken multiple practice exams it will take you on average ~60 minutes to complete the exam.
+Don't worry about time, and in case you need more time please watch the "Ultimate AWS Certified Cloud Practitioner" video on Udemy.
+The last chapter well share a tip to gain 30 extra minutes during the live exam.
+This means you can have 120 minutes to PASS the <strong>AWS Certified Cloud Practitioner - CLF-C01 exam</strong>.

+<amp-img src="/assets/images/amazon-aws-certified-cloud-practitioner-exam-score.jpg" width="730" height="327" layout="responsive" alt="Amazon AWS Certified Cloud Practitioner Exam Score"></amp-img>

 ### White Papers